lucky-kaushik/IBM-MFT/README.md

 Distributed under the ICS License.

 ## References
-- Datasets that were useD in here were taken from [KAGGLE](https://www.kaggle.com/datasets/programmerrdai/mental-health-dataset)
+- Datasets that were used in here were taken from [KAGGLE](https://www.kaggle.com/datasets/programmerrdai/mental-health-dataset)
 - This project was made during my internship period for [Edunet Foundation](https://edunetfoundation.org) in association with [IBM SkillsBuild](https://skillsbuild.org) and [AICTE](https://internship.aicte-india.org)